 Sand dunes, sea lions and camping in the Redwoods

-First off we went for our included breakfast and were stumped by the waffle iron.
-You will find the iron, batter and sauces etc. that you need however who knew you had to turn it straight away?
-We made a bit of a mess of the first attempt and some kind person took pity on us and showed us what to do.
+Before heading out to explore the Southern Oregon Coast we went for our breakfast which was included in our room rate at The River House Inn.
+We were stumped by the waffle iron.
+We found the iron, batter and sauces that we needed, however who knew you had to turn it straight away?
+After making a bit of a mess of the first attempt some kind person took pity on us and showed us what to do.
 To be fair the second attempt didn’t look great either but was close enough that we were happy with it – definitely some practice required!

 We had some down time this morning so spent it wandering around Florence.
 It’s a pretty cool small town I liked seeing all the seal models they have around they reminded me of the lambananas in Liverpool.
 It has a great waterfront for relaxing by, there were more cormorants here drying themselves.

-We made a quick stop at the Siuslaw Roasters on the way back to the hotel, this is a great cafe and definitely worth a look inside.
-The Siuslaw River is the river that Florence is settled on the banks of, and there’s another impressive bridge here as well – the Siuslaw River Bridge.
+We made a quick stop at the River Roasters on the way back to the hotel, this is a great cafe and definitely worth a look inside.
+Florence is settled on the banks of the Siuslaw River, and there’s an impressive bridge here as well – the Siuslaw River Bridge.

-We drove over the bridge on our way out of town but we didn’t have a long drive, we were exploring the Oregon Sand Dunes this morning with Sandland Adventures – do not miss this!
+We drove over the bridge on our way out of town but we didn’t have a long drive.
+We were exploring the Oregon Sand Dunes this morning with Sandland Adventures – do not miss this!
 It was a highlight of the trip for us having never done anything like this before.
-We did the 30min Sandrail Tour which can hold around 10 people and reach 60mph.
-You can’t see all of the dunes, they stretch for over 40 miles but taking one of these trips does give you a good overview.
-I will say that the drivers working for Sandland Adventures are brilliant and there’s no way you would cover the same area or go that fast if you were to hire a dune buggy to take out on your own.
+We did the 30 minute Sandrail Tour which can hold around 10 people and reach 60mph.
+You can’t see all of the dunes, they stretch for over 40 miles, but taking one of these trips does give you a good overview.
+I will say that the drivers working for Sandland Adventures are brilliant.
+There’s no way you would cover the same area or go that fast if you were to hire a dune buggy to take out on your own.

-After our tour we continued on highway 101 south, we stopped at Bandon for lunch.
-This town would be worth an overnight, it’s a cute little seaside town with lots of great shops for browsing and places to eat.
-It was another great day weatherwise so we had lunch at the Bandon Bait Shop and sat at their outside picnic tables.
-I’m not a big fan of fish and had a hotdog, Richard had the fish tacos which he enjoyed more than those he had at Mo’s the day before.
+After our tour we continued on highway 101 south.
+We stopped at Bandon for lunch.
+This town would be worth an overnight.
+It’s a cute little seaside town with lots of great shops for browsing and places to eat.
+It was another great day weather-wise so we had lunch at the Bandon Bait Shop and sat at their outside picnic tables.
+I’m not a big fan of fish so had a hotdog, Richard had the fish tacos which he enjoyed more than those he had at Mo’s the day before.

-The views get better and better the further down the coast you drive.
-Our next stop was Gold Beach for a break but most places were closed, it was a Sunday so something to beware of if you plan on visiting here.
-We ended up stopping at one of the many pullouts further down highway 101 where we had one of our voodoo doughnuts looking out over the Pacific.
+The views get better and better the further down the Southern Oregon Coast you drive.
+Our next stop was Gold Beach for a break but most places were closed.
+It was a Sunday so something to beware of if you plan on visiting here.
+We ended up stopping at one of the many pullouts further down highway 101 where we had one of our Voodoo doughnuts looking out over the Pacific.

 Fuel is cheaper in Oregon than California so it’s best to fill your tank before you cross the border.

-We had another camping night just as we crossed back into California, this time at a KOA campground at Crescent City, we had pitch 104 which was surrounded by massive redwood trees.
+Another campsite was waiting for us as we crossed back into California.
+We stayed at the KOA campground at Crescent City for the night.
+We had pitch 104 which was surrounded by massive redwood trees.